 In moments when I find myself in a conversation with someone and I’m thinking, “What is wrong with this person?”
 I find it helpful to ask questions like, “How did you come to believe that?”

 Questions help us not judge hastily.

 Do not judge, or you too will be judged.
 For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.
 Matthew 7:1-2

-Asking questions helps show a person you care about what they are saying.
-It will also help you understand that personhood and experience better.
+Asking questions can help show a person you care about what they are saying and it will help you understand that person and their experience better.

-Before Jesus ascended into heaven, he told the disciples he would send a helper – the Holy Spirit.
+Before Jesus ascended into heaven, he told the disciples he would send a helper – the Holy Spirit – the third person of God.
 He told them to not try to share the Good News of salvation until the Holy Spirit came.
 We are not supposed to try to be reconcilers of man and God without the Spirit.
 So why would we try to love those who can be hard to love without Him?